lsst-dm/dmtn-156/index.rst

     between performance and data consistency.

-These Cassandra features seem to be a close match for the requirements of the APDB system and to validate that it can deliver necessary performance we implemented series of tests using small-scale Cassandra cluster.
+These Cassandra features seem to be a close match for the requirements of the APDB system, and to validate that it can deliver necessary performance we implemented series of tests using small-scale Cassandra cluster.